 CAMPAIGN TOOLKIT

 ABOUT THE CAMPAIGN

-The Great Scottish Squirrel Survey returns this autumn, following the success of its launch in 2019 where over 600 people reported 828 squirrel sightings in just one week.
+The Great Scottish Squirrel Survey returns this autumn, following last year's record-breaking success when over 2100 people reported 3160 squirrel sightings in just one week.
 Saving Scotland's Red Squirrels (SSRS) is calling on the nation once again to explore the great outdoors.
-Between 21-27 September (National Red Squirrel Week) we want to see more people than ever looking out for both red and grey squirrels.
+Between 20-26 September 2021 (National Red Squirrel Week) we want to see more people than ever looking out for both red and grey squirrels.

-Squirrel sightings should be recorded on the SSRS website, scottishsquirrels.org.uk.
+Squirrel sightings should be recorded on the SSRS website, scottishsquirrels.org.uk

 Why do we need this data?

-SSRS has been collecting public squirrel sightings since 2010, and last year we received a record-breaking 9425 verified sightings with the help of the Great Scottish Squirrel Survey.
+SSRS has been collecting public squirrel sightings since 2010, and last year we received an incredible 21,910 verified sightings with the help of the Great Scottish Squirrel Survey.
 The data not only improves our understanding of how squirrel populations are changing over time, it also helps our team take direct conservation action.

-With the impact of Covid-19 and temporary suspension of fieldwork, public sightings this year are more important than ever.
+With the ongoing impact of Covid-19 and suspension of our annual spring survey, public sightings are more important than ever.
 Each squirrel sighting reported during the Great Scottish Squirrel Survey will provide a detailed snapshot of the current situation on the ground.

 Why should people take part?

 Reporting a squirrel sighting is one of the simplest things that anyone in Scotland can do to help protect red squirrels.
 It can also act as a gateway to wider engagement with the project and red squirrel conservation as a whole - many of our most dedicated volunteers started out as keen squirrel spotters.

-Red Squirrel Week (21-27 September) is the ideal time for a nationwide squirrel survey.
-Not only will red squirrels feature more prominently in the press and social media, it's also a fantastic time of year for squirrel spotting.
-In autumn, squirrels are often more visible than usual as they busily gather food, preparing themselves for the colder months ahead.
+Autumn is the ideal season for a nationwide squirrel survey.
+At this time of year, squirrels are often more visible than usual as they busily gather food, preparing themselves for the colder months ahead.

 The Great Scottish Squirrel Survey is an opportunity to raise awareness, boost engagement and collect real, valuable data.
 Participants in the Survey will be doing a small act to help protect one of Scotland's most iconic yet threatened species, while joining in a mass citizen science event.

 When will we find out the results?

 Each sighting we receive is verified by a member of our team before being included in the Scottish Squirrel Database and added to our online sightings map.
-We anticipate that the data collected during the Great Scottish Squirrel Survey will be verified, collated and published by December 2020.
+We anticipate that the data collected during the Great Scottish Squirrel Survey will be verified, collated and published by December 2021.

 There are a number of ways your organisation or community group could get involved in the Great Scottish Squirrel Survey.
-For example, by helping us promote the campaign or by co-hosting a Covid-safe outdoor or virtual Great Scottish Squirrel Survey event with us.
-We have a number of activity ideas, tools and resources available to help you take part... where latest Government guidelines can be met, these may be subject to change at short notice.
+For example, by helping us promote the campaign or by co-hosting a Covid-safe in-person\ or virtual Great Scottish Squirrel Survey event with us.

+We have a number of activity ideas, tools and resources available to help you take part...

+\where latest Government guidelines can be met, these may be subject to change at short notice.

 Keep up to date with the latest Government guidance and advice by visiting www.gov.scot/coronavirus-covid-19/

-HOST A COVID-SAFE OUTDOOR OR VIRTUAL EVENT
+HOST A COVID-SAFE EVENT

 You can champion red squirrel conservation and inspire others to get outdoors this autumn by hosting your own squirrel spotting event during the Great Scottish Squirrel Survey.
 Encourage your local community to join this mass citizen science movement by creating a squirrel-themed wildlife walking route for local residents and families to follow, or go digital and raise awareness with a video live stream.

 Who can take part?